mfederici/torch-mist/README.md

   logger=wandb
 ```

-To visualize the full list use:
+To visualize the full list of arguments use:
 ```bash
 mist data=csv --help
 ```